ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 You can also add a `test` step to run your tests here.

-This will run alongside any other workflows, like a `release.yml`, to ensure your application is always in a deployable state.
+This will run alongside any other workflows, like the `release.yml` outlined above, to ensure your application is always in a deployable state.
 When the `Build` step completes, it will trigger the `release.yml` workflow.

-## 4. Secret Keepers: Setting Up and Using GitHub Action Secrets
+## 4. Setting Up and Using GitHub Action Secrets

 Next, you'll need to create secrets for sensitive data.
 In GitHub, you can store them as "Secrets".
 Follow these steps:

 - Go to your GitHub repository and click on `Settings`.
-- Click on `Secrets` in the left sidebar.
+- Click on `Actions`->`Secrets` in the left sidebar.
 - Click on `New repository secret`.
 - Enter the `Name` and `Value` of the secret.
 - Click on `Add secret`.

-Refer to the previous section to see which secrets are necessary for your application.
+Create the following secrets:

+- `DEPLOY_HOST`: This secret represents the hostname to which SSH connections will be made during the deployment phase.
+This could be an IP address or a subdomain, as long as it's correctly set with an A record pointing to your server.
+- `DEPLOY_USERNAME`: This secret corresponds to the username required for logging into the deployment server via SSH.
+- `DEPLOY_KEY`: This is the private SSH key used for remote access to your deployment server or application host.
+- `LETSENCRYPT_EMAIL`: This secret represents the email address used for Let's Encrypt certificate registration.

 ## 5. Finding Your Home: Create an A Record DNS Entry